 Tct,HP,XP Tariff for HP Supply of Capacity Type ct at Domestic Point XP – Regulated Tariff; expressed in € / kWh/h / year, as provided for in section 6.

+Tct,en,XP Tariff for Entry of Capacity Type ct at Domestic Point for Injection XP – Regulated Tariff; expressed in € / kWh/h / year, as provided for in section 6.

-Tct, PS,XP Tariff for PS Supply of Capacity Type ct at Domestic Point XP – Regulated Tariff; expressed in € / kWh/h / year, as provided for in section 6.
+Tct, PS,XP Tariff for PS of Capacity Type ct at Domestic Point XP – Regulated Tariff; expressed in € / kWh/h / year, as provided for in section 6.

 Tdt,ct Tariff for Direct Line of Capacity Type ct – Regulated Tariff; expressed in € / kWh/h / year, as provided for in section 6.